jgarber623/sixtwothree.org/src/_posts/2014-02-07-creating-device-assets-for-firefox-os.md

 Total bummer!

-## <del>App manifest to the rescue</del>
+## ~~App manifest to the rescue~~

-<del>A quick bit of digging around online revealed why: Firefox OS looks for a file named `manifest.webapp` in the root of your site.
+~~A quick bit of digging around online revealed why: Firefox OS looks for a file named `manifest.webapp` in the root of your site.
 This manifest file is a standard JSON file with a handful of properties describing your website.
-(Full documentation can be found on [MDN's App manifest page](https://developer.mozilla.org/en-US/Apps/Developing/Manifest).)</del>
+(Full documentation can be found on [MDN's App manifest page](https://developer.mozilla.org/en-US/Apps/Developing/Manifest).)~~

-<del>A sample `manifest.webapp` might look like:</del>
+~~A sample `manifest.webapp` might look like:~~

 	{
 	    "name": "sixtwothree.org",